-All Saints’ was delighted to receive a “Scientists in Congregations” Award, and since we heard the news a small team (Steve Bellamy, Helen Wilson, Mark Ritchie and Keith Thrower) has been busy organising a programme of four talks under the title Science & Faith: Big Questions in Faringdon Corn Exchange.
+All Saints’ was delighted to receive a “Scientists in Congregations” Award, and a small team (Steve Bellamy, Helen Wilson, Mark Ritchie and Keith Thrower) organised a programme of four talks under the title Science & Faith: Big Questions in Faringdon Corn Exchange.

-- Friday 3rd November: Dr Denis Alexander, a molecular biologist, author and Emeritus Director of the Faraday Institute for Science and Religion at St Edmund’s College, Cambridge will speak on “Creation or evolution: do we have to choose?”.
+On Friday 3rd November, Dr Denis Alexander, a molecular biologist, author and Emeritus Director of the Faraday Institute for Science and Religion at St Edmund’s College, Cambridge spoke on “Creation or evolution: do we have to choose?”.
 This talk can be heard here.

-- Thursday 11th January: The Rt Revd Dr Lee Rayfield, Bishop of Swindon, with a background in Immunology and a member of the UK Human Fertilisation & Embryology Authority, will address the contentious subject “Designer babies: should we play God?”.
+On Thursday 11th January, the Rt Revd Dr Lee Rayfield, Bishop of Swindon, with a background in Immunology and a member of the UK Human Fertilisation & Embryology Authority, addressed the contentious subject “Designer babies: should we play God?”.
 This talk can be seen here.
 A review of this talk can be found here.

-- Thursday 8th February: The Revd Dr Rodney Holder, an astrophysicist, author and a Faraday Associate will look at “God or the Big Bang?”.
+On Thursday 8th February, the Revd Dr Rodney Holder, mathematician, astrophysicist, author and a Faraday Associate spoke to the subject “God or the Big Bang?”.
 A review of this talk is available here.